Admissions to Godinton Primary School for September 2018

 The admissions policy is one of those which you can view in the policies section of this website, through the ‘About Us’ tab.

 The parents of older children who are moving into the area and who wish their child to attend our school will need to complete Kent County Council’s ‘In Year Common Application Form’ (IYCAF) .
-A paper copy of this is available from the school office or via email@example.com. and parents need to return
+A paper copy of this is available from the school office or via firstname.lastname@example.org.
+Parents considering applying for an in year place for their child are encouraged to make an appointment to come and look around the school.

 Parents should also note that the following points DO NOT form part of the school’s admissions criteria: